Marion Frederic Ramírez de Arellano: Personal

 Ramirez de Arellano was married to Mysie Isabel Judson, of Tacoma, with whom he had three sons.
-He died on May 15, 1980 at Andrews Air Force Base near Washington, D.C.
+He died on May 15, 1980, at Andrews Air Force Base near Washington, D.C.

 Miscellaneous

 Ramirez de Arellano is described in Rick Riordan's young-adult novel The Blood of Olympus as being a great-great-uncle of the major character Reyna Ramirez-Arellano.

+In 2020 Marion Frederic Ramírez de Arellano was posthumously inducted to the Puerto Rico Veterans Hall of Fame.

 Awards and decorations

 Among Ramirez de Arellano's military decorations were the following: